keepaliveit-staging/staging.keepaliveit.co.uk/_pages/collection_parent/cloud-products-and-services/cloud-products-and-services-for-consumers.markdown

 ---
 layout: splash
-title: "Cloud Services offered by Keep-Alive I.T"
+title: "Cloud Products and Services for Consumers"
-permalink: /cloud-services
+permalink: /cloud-products-and-services-for-consumers

 excerpt: "Effective I.T brings a range of benefits to the table for Homes and Workplaces.
 Explore the benefits that our services encourage."
 header: